Saintpaulia ionantha (African Violet) Indoor Care, Common Problems and Solutions

 Temperature and Humidity

 African Violet prefers average warmth of 18-240C.
 A temperature that is comfortable for you is ideal for this plant.
-Keep it away from drafts to avoid sudden changes in temperature as they can cause wilting, pale-green leaves with long stalks and curled leaf edges.
+Keep it away from drafts to avoid extreme temperature as they can cause wilting, pale-green leaves with long stalks and curled leaf edges.

-African Violet has no need for high humidity.
-Average room humidity of 50-55% is adequate for this plant.
-However, for lush growth and to reduce pest infestation, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Saintpaulia ionantha has no need for extra humidity.
+Average humidity of 50-55% is adequate for this plant.
+However, for lush growth and to reduce pest infestation, set the pot on a wet pebble tray or use a humidifier to increase humidity.

-Regularly clean the leaves by gently brushing off the dust with a soft brush.
-Do not wash or mist the leaves as it can lead to crown and stem rot.
+Do not mist the leaves as it can lead to crown and stem rot.
 Ensure that there is good air circulation to discourage fungal diseases.

 Fertilizer